meteora-digital/pacman/README.md

 #Once your package is working and ready to be published

+- Create a new directory somewhere on your computer
+- Copy the contents of your package to the new directory
 - Remove package.json & package-lock.json

 Initialise the package with npm.